Department of Mathematics, College of Arts & Sciences

 Other Program-Related Information

-The Mathematics Department annually awards four graduate assistantships for work within the department.
-There are also several joint UNO/Metropolitan Community College positions in which the teaching assignments are at MCC.
-All of these positions pay an annual stipend plus a waiver of tuition.
+The Department of Mathematics annually awards a few graduate assistantships for work within the department.
+These positions pay an annual stipend plus a waiver of tuition.
 For the details of the nature of the work, please contact the department chair.

 Teachers of Mathematics Scholarship